 The story of this dictionary taking form is ultimately just a container to help examine the cast of characters in various stages within their life.
 Because of its daunting 10-year production cycle, this allows us to slowly pick apart the things that make them tick as individuals as well the small pockets of interactions that occur among themselves or whatever the situation is at the moment.
 So in essence, Fune wo Amu, The Great Passage, is quite literally "the great passage" of these regular peoples' lives.
 Instead of following the accomplishments of someone destined for a space in the annals of history, Fune instead shifts its focus to an industry that gets no standing ovation from anyone.
 The unsung "heroes" in their publishing field.
 But despite that angle, it's never really about applauding their efforts as it is about showing unison of the ways of old with the changing times of new.
-And with a dictionary being the vehicle to express that and the soft-spoken main character who's out of touch with the world around him, the message ultimately becomes bigger than anyone involved by the time we reach the final episode.
+And with a dictionary being used as the vehicle to express that idea while having a young, soft-spoken protagonist who's out of touch with the world around him, the message ultimately becomes bigger than anyone involved by the time we reach the final conclusion.

 Now, if the show had translated this idea as well as it sounds on paper I would be singing its praises, but as I've expressed before, that's not how it works out.

 It wants to remain within a limited operating capacity of expression as if it's afraid of being too playful as to lose the audience's respect.
-There's attempts to alleviate this, with characters such as Masashi Nishioka, who's the "life of the party," constantly prattling to entertain the group while also using it as a defensive wall to keep from having to truly express his concerns.
-Or even with the tact on middle sequences in every episode that uses chibi dictionary caricatures, that personally I found distracting but was done so understandably to break up the monotony of the consistently unassertive tone.
+There's attempts to alleviate this, with characters such as Masashi Nishioka, who's the "life of the party," constantly prattling to entertain the group while also using it as a defense mechanism to keep from having to truly express his concerns.
+Or even with the tact on middle sequences in every episode that uses chibi dictionary caricatures to alleviate the monotony of the show's consistently unassertive tone.
+I personally found it distracting but the intent was understandable.
 When the show is in danger of being too dull, this becomes its offensive approach, but when it really comes time to demonstrate any other kinds of emotion, the show diverts it in ways that become too apparent.

 And as a result, we get content that's more appropriately suited to lullaby the audience to sleep at times than something that you could fully get invested in.
 It being so maturely handled isn't a good thing, it's the problem, because, at the end of the day, it isn't realistically portrayed in all facets of adult life, just the pieces that soothe the gentle moments of melancholy or small pulses of satisfaction that it want to box everything in.

-The only time the show actually let's go with this reserved nature is at the very end in one brief scene where it releases the vice grip on the characters feelings to finally freely exhaust that pent up emotion.
+The only time the show doesn't suppress itself with this reserved nature is at the very end, where it has scenes that loosen the vice grip on the characters feelings to finally be allowed to freely exhaust that pent up emotion that was always there.

 And again, Fune is not a bad show.
 It's all of its strengths that makes the weaknesses too hard to look away from.
 You really want the best for it.
 You really want to put it on the pedestal as the exception to the rule.
 But with content that only half commits, it's frustrating to have to give it a back-handed compliment instead.